-There are many types and brands of power inverters.
+There are many types and brands of solar electric inverters.
 Modified Sine Wave and True Sine Wave inverters are capable of producing AC current to operate your kitchen appliances or your computer and TV sets.

-Both types of power inverters come in all sizes, Some with a built in transfer switch.
-And some with a built in battery charger or both.
+Both types of power inverters come in all sizes, Some with a built in transfer switch, some with a built in battery charger and some with a built in solar charge controller or all options in the same box.
 Both types of inverter come with AC outlets mounted right on the front of them or are the hard wire type for conduit connections.
 Most all of the smaller inverters come packaged with battery post clamps or a lighter plug for your car.
 Starting at around 2000 watts most are hard wired.
 A 2000 watt inverter at 12 volts would be pulling about 166 amps.
 That takes some good connections and large wires.
 Electric motors and compressors such as what are in a refrigerator or freezer work best with true sine and do not play well with modified sine wave.
 Some times you can hear the sound of the wave form in the speakers of your computer or your radio.
 Motors make a humming sound from the flats on the square wave form of the modified sine wave.

 True sine wave AKA Pure sine wave, do not have any of the above problems to worry with.
-If it works great in your home it will work great with Pure/True sine wave.
+If it works great in your home it will work great with Pure sine wave power inverters.

 A hair dryer justifies a 2000 watt power inverter or larger.
 A microwave uses around 11 amps power or about 1300 watts.
 With either of these two items you would need a little extra power for lighting.
 You don't want to eat in the dark or blow dry your hair with no lights.